splunk/splunk-connect-for-snmp/docs/configuration/snmp-data-format.md

 ```
 [source](https://www.circitor.fr/Mibs/Mib/I/IF-MIB.mib)

-Here we expect some numeric value, but actually what SNMP Agents gets from the device is a `string` value,
+Here a numeric value is expected, but actually what SNMP Agents ends up receiving from the device is a `string` value,
 like `up`.
-To avoid setting textual value as a metrics, SC4SNMP does an additional check and tries to cast the
+To avoid setting textual value as a metric, SC4SNMP does an additional check and tries to cast the
 numeric value to float.
-If the check fails, the values is classified as a textual field.
+If the check fails, the value is classified as a textual field.

-Let's go through a simple example.
-We've just added a device and didn't configure anything special.
+See the following simple example.
+You just added a device and didn't configure anything special.
 The data from a walk
 in Splunk's metrics index is:

 ```